The Victor-Victrola PageHow can I tell if my Victor or Victrola is a fake? How can I tell if it is original or has been restored?

 Nipper on Steroids (left) A Chinese Reproduction Dataplate from a Fake Victrola.
 Poor Nipper is suffering from "muscle bulge" syndrome.
 Note that the model "type" and serial number areas have been left blank, allowing the seller to stamp any information they wish.
 Mystery plate (right) A reproduction plate from Mexico made by someone who has been sampling too much tequila.
 Both Victor and Edison brands are represented on this plate, along with the meaningless term "Graphonole" and a pointless 1884 date.
 RCA is also mentioned just to make it more confusing.

 RESTORED PHONOGRAPHS.
 A more problematic and common issue is not a forgery at all, but more of a misrepresentation.
 Original machines in good condition are almost always worth more money than a restored one, even if the restoration was done correctly.
-What we usually mean by "restored" is that the original finish was removed and re-done using modern materials (shellac, varnish, etc.).
-In most instances, collectors do NOT consider the completion of necessary mechanical repairs or the correct replating of worn hardware parts to be a "restoration", whereas, any process which strips-off the original varnish and stain and/or replaces veneer is considered to be a restoration.
+What we mean by "restored" is that the original finish was removed and re-done using modern materials.
+In most instances, collectors do NOT consider the completion of necessary mechanical repairs to be classified as a "restoration", whereas, any process which strips-off the original varnish and stain and/or replaces the veneer is considered to be a restoration.
 Many sellers on EBay and elsewhere are marketing machines as being "original" when they have obviously been restored.
-In some instances, the seller may be completely unaware of this fact if he/she purchased it as an original and didn't really know what they were buying.
+In some instances, the owner may be completely unaware of the situation.
+We often recieve appraisal requests where the owner swears that 'this Victrola is just like when grandpa bought it brand-new', but it was obviously restored somewhere along the way, perhaps many decades ago.

 Poor color matching between the under lid or inside areas and the outside of the machine cabinet.
 If the "under-lid" colors are significantly different than the exterior cabinet colors, than that's a possible indicator of a restoration, although it is common for exterior portions of an original cabinet to have faded over time and exposure.
 See pictures below.
 If you notice that the area immediately surrounding the "Victrola" decal under the lid is darker than the rest of the under-lid area, that is a certain sign of a not-so-hot restoration where they masked-off the decal during stripping to protect it, and refinished the rest.